-Your partner frustrates you sometimes. > - In response, you become abusive sometimes, which can include cursing and raising your hands to your partner. > > On #1, this is understandable.
+- Your partner frustrates you sometimes.

+- In response, you become abusive sometimes, which can include cursing and raising your hands to your partner.

+On #1, this is understandable.
 All relationships have their moments of frustration.
-My husband and I have moments when > we frustrate each other too.
-Usually we handle these in a variety of ways from letting it pass to discussing to arguing > (rare), but we always eventually resolve them and reach a positive place. > > But #2 is an issue.
-Because as much as someone frustrates us, physical violence isn’t an appropriate way to handle the > situation, whether the person is a stranger or a partner.
-One may say that it’s actually worse when the violence is > meted out to your partner because this is someone you love, who trusts you not to inflict harm on him/her. > > The good thing is that you recognize that (1) this abuse is a problem and (2) you want to stop it.
-There are abusers who > feel that abusing is their right and they are entitled to violence against their partner — and these people have a > separate problem altogether.
+My husband and I have moments when we frustrate each other too.
+Usually we handle these in a variety of ways from letting it pass to discussing to arguing, but we always try to resolve them and reach a positive place.

+But #2 is an issue.
+Because as much as someone frustrates us, physical violence isn’t the way to handle the situation, whether the person is a stranger or a partner.
+One may say that it’s worse when the violence is meted out to your partner because this is someone you love, who trusts you not to inflict harm on him/her.

+The good thing is that you recognize that (1) this abuse is a problem and (2) you want to stop it.
+There are abusers who feel that abusing is their right and they are entitled to violence against their partner.
+These people have a separate problem altogether.
 You clearly do not think that way.
-So how do we tackle this? > > Understanding the Source of the Physical Abuse > > First, let’s understand the source of the abusive behavior.
-As we have established above, the source isn’t that your > partner frustrates you or her frustrating behavior (that she seems to never listen to you).
-There are many couples who > face problems, including feeling that their partner isn’t listening to them, yet it doesn’t result in violence.
-Or you > could put someone else in your position, in this exact situation, and he/she would probably feel irritated, but not get > violent. > > The source is something else, and we’re here to understand what.
+So how do we tackle this?

+Understanding the Source of the Physical Abuse

+First, let’s understand the source of the abusive behavior.
+As we have established above, the source isn’t that your partner frustrates you or her frustrating behavior (that she never seems to listen to you).
+There are many couples who face problems, including feeling that their partner isn’t listening to them, yet it doesn’t result in violence.
+Or you can put someone else in your position, in this exact situation, and he/she would probably feel irritated, but not get violent.

+The source is something else, and we’re here to understand what.